NazninNahar1/angular-js-php/README.md

 # angular-js-php
-basic to app with angular js and row php
+basic to app with angular js and raw php